Carrollian and Galilean conformal higher-spin algebras in any dimensions: Conclusions and outlook

 Aside from consolidating the interpretation of the Lie algebras discussed in this paper, our work may be extended to identify other contractions of the known higher-spin algebras in AdS.
 A posteriori, the procedure we followed to build higher-spin algebras looks rather general: we took the limit of the ideal that one factors out from the universal enveloping algebra of $\mfk{so}(2,D-1)$ to get $\mfk{hs}_D$ and we factored it out from the universal enveloping algebra of the corresponding contraction of $\mfk{so}(2,D-1)$.
 We expect that the same procedure produce infinite-dimensional counterparts of all kinematical algebras classified in \cite{Bacry:1968zf, Bacry:1986pm, Figueroa-OFarrill:2018ilb} and it will be interesting to check this explicitly.
 Furthermore, the ideal to be factored out from $\cU(\mfk{so}(2,D-1))$ to get $\mfk{hs}_D$ corresponds to the annihilator of the scalar singleton module: our procedure thus defines implicitly both an ultra- and a non-relativistic limit of the scalar singleton.
-In particular, let us remind that the contraction to Poincar\'e leads to an ideal including the condition $\cP_a \cP_b \sim 0$, which is weaker than the trivial action of translations that characterise the flat limit of the scalar singleton proposed in \cite{Flato:1978qz}.
+In particular, let us remind that the contraction to Poincar\'e leads to an ideal including the condition $\cP_a \cP_b \sim 0$, which also independently emerged in the study of the flat limit of the scalar singleton in \cite{Ponomarev:2021xdq}, but which is weaker than the trivial action of translations that characterise the flat limit proposed in \cite{Flato:1978qz}.

 Alternative contractions of higher-spin algebras in three-dimensions were already considered in \cite{Bergshoeff:2016soe} and our techniques should allow one to identify those that admit a realisations as quotients of the universal enveloping algebra of the isometries of a given spatially isotropic spacetime \cite{Figueroa-OFarrill:2018ilb}.
 Some of these three-dimensional algebras have been already exploited to set up non-AdS higher-spin holographic correspondences \cite{Gary:2012ms, Afshar:2012nk, Gary:2014mca, Prohazka:2017lqb, Chernyavsky:2019hyp} and our results may pave the way to non-AdS holographic scenarios involving higher-spin fields even in four or more space-time dimensions (see, e.g., \cite{Campoleoni:2017mbt, Campoleoni:2020ejn} for an analysis of the symmetries that may be relevant to flat-space higher-spin holography in any dimensions).